roshan076/My-Portfolio/README.md

 - **Photo Gallery**: A responsive photo gallery built using CSS Flexbox, demonstrating the use of flexible layouts and media queries to create a visually appealing and user-friendly gallery.
 [View Project](Web-design/6.Photo-Gallery/index.html)

+- **Nutrition Label**: A project focused on typography by creating a nutrition label using CSS and HTML, demonstrating the use of fonts, spacing, and styling to accurately represent nutritional information.
+[View Project](./Web-Design/7.Nutrition-Label/index.html)

 ## How to View Projects

 To view any project, navigate to the respective folder and open the `index.html` file.